 Buzzfeed Top Post articles

-Virtually, to make them want share your work or write about it, you should follow all the above-mentioned steps to make your content go viral.
+Virtually, to make them want to share your work or write about it, you should follow all the steps mentioned above to make your content go viral.

 Let me know about the result.
 Share your experience.

 BIO: Raymond Stokes – a digital marketing expert and head of Marketing at law-essay-profy.com.
 He has been working here for more than 3 years and is obsessed with his work.
 He is responsible for communication, marketing and business development of the company.
 In addition to strategic development, Raymond covers branding, media relations, advertising, and website development.

 At UCLA Ray studied Social Network Analysis, Community Detection, Spectral Graph Theory, Information Technology & Design, and Digital Storytelling and Multimedia.
 But start-ups and social media kindle his interest most.
 The age of Internet and technologies has brought an immense space for creativity and development.

 His life motto is as follows: “No matter how you start – the essential thing is when and where you do it”.